 Some people have developed MALS after pancreatic surgery and blunt injury to the upper stomach area.

-MALS complications include long-term pain, especially after meals, which can lead to a fear of eating and significant weight loss.
-The pain and related depression or anxiety can greatly impact your quality of life.
-Because MALS symptoms may be vague and mimic other conditions, it may take some time to get an accurate diagnosis.
+MALS complications include long-term pain, especially after meals.
+The pain can lead to a fear of eating and significant weight loss.
+The pain and related depression or anxiety can greatly impact quality of life.
+MALS symptoms may be vague and can mimic other conditions.
+It may take some time to get an accurate diagnosis.